 While you take part in the critical task of social isolating, we hope you will explore the following opportunities to find community and connection:

 - Sixth & I Synagogue will host all scheduled classes free and online.

 - The Washington National Cathedral will live stream and archive all services on their YouTube page.

 - Numerous Muslim Community Centers and Mosques from Georgia to Washington, DC will live stream Jumuah prayer services.

 - The Liturgists Podcast continues to host weekly community gatherings on Zoom for members (memberships are available for $0-$25 dollars).

 - The Unitarian Universalist Association provides a list of congregations with live-streamed and/or recorded services.

 - Join OneTable for a virtual Friday night Shabbat dinner.
-Search through hundreds of already planned dinners or plan one with your friends and family here. -NEW
+Search through hundreds of already planned dinners or plan one with your friends and family here.

 - Are YOU leading online worship or groups?
-If so, read this great resource by Jeanne Rewa and Daniel Hunter for some helpful tips and tricks before your next webinar or service. -NEW
+If so, read this great resource by Jeanne Rewa and Daniel Hunter for some helpful tips and tricks before your next webinar or service.

 Religious Literacy Tools